iamsahebgiri/iamsahebgiri/_posts/top-3-concept-of-functional-programming.md

----
-title: 'Top 3 concept of functional programming'
-excerpt: 'Javascript is a multiparadigm programming language.
-It is not purely functional.
-Currying is a technique named after Haskell Curry.'
-coverImage: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
-date: 'October 20, 2020'
-type: 'conceptual'
-author:
-  name: Saheb Giri
-  picture: '/assets/blog/authors/jj.jpeg'
-ogImage:
-  url: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
----

 ## Currying

 Javascript is a multiparadigm programming language.
 It is not purely functional.
 Currying is a technique named after Haskell Curry.
-The main idea behind this concept is that instead to taking multiple arguments, it takes a single argument in each function.
+The main idea behind this concept is that instead of taking multiple arguments, it takes a single argument in each function.

-Javascript functions are first class citizen, which means it can be treated like any other data types, say string, boolean or may be be number.
+Javascript functions are first class citizens, which means it can be treated like any other data types, say string, boolean or may be number.
 A variable can store a function like other.

 Another thing to note that Javascript functions can return a function.
 Now coming to the topic of currying.
 It goes something like this.
-Let's say we have to number to add.
-How will solve this problem?
+Let's say we have a number to add.
+How will I solve this problem?
 Well pretty simple.

 ```js
 function add(a, b) {